Tsvanorden/Cutthroat_Mitochondrial_Genomes/README.md

 The Beast directory cantains the code that was used to create both Bayesian phylogenies

-The Iqtree2 directory contains the code that was used to create and date the maximum likelihood phylogeny
+The Iqtree directory contains the code that was used to create and date the maximum likelihood phylogeny